-The most dangerous thing about stress is how easily it can creep up on us to deplete our levels of resilience.
-We get used to it.
+The most dangerous thing about stress signals is how easily they can creep up on us to deplete our levels of resilience.
+We get used to stress.
 It starts to feel familiar - even normal.
 We don't notice how much it's affecting us, even as it takes a heavy toll.

 What constitutes ‘stress’ and what does it do to us?